Knowledge base

 Find out the differences and meanings of a company's registered address, business address, trading address and service address.

 Starting a company can be a complicated process.
-If there isn’t enough stress around incorporating a company, which has been made easier by our Forming a company in the UK to start a business , there is often a lot of confusion on the different types of addresses a company has leaving business owners baffled and asking many questions.
+If there isn’t enough stress around incorporating a company, which has been made easier by our UK company incorporation services, there is often a lot of confusion on the different types of addresses a company is legally required to have, where these addresses will be visible and the function of each type of address, leaving business owners baffled and asking many questions such as:

 What addresses do I need for my business?